 The responsibility for ensuring that Confirmation Review takes place within the approved timescale rests with the department and not with the student and it is important to adhere to the regulatory deadlines.
 Delays in holding Confirmation Reviews can cause significant problems for departments and students, particularly if the student subsequently fails and is downgraded to MPhil.

 Students should be made aware that failure to submit work by the deadline specified by their department and/or failure to attend the Confirmation Review without prior notification to the department and/or without good reason will be considered grounds for failure of that attempt provided the student has been given fair and reasonable notice of the deadline.
 This may lead to the student having only one attempt at Confirmation Review.
-If a student has a legitimate reason for absence and/or non-submission of work, this must be evidenced, i.e. an appropriate medical note must be provided.
+If a student has a legitimate reason for absence and/or non-submission of work, this must be evidenced, i.e. an appropriate medical note must be provided to cover the relevant time period when the Confirmation Review should have taken place or work should have been submitted.

 Outcomes of the Confirmation Review Process